Secret-Society-Braid/imas-cord-hub-backend/README.md

 - Website - [GitHub Repository](https://github.com/Secret-Society-Braid/imas-cord-hub-backend)
 - Twitter - [@hizumiaoba](https://twitter.com/hizumiaoba)

+Or you can use [GitHub Discussions](https://github.com/Secret-Society-Braid/imas-cord-hub-backend/discussions) to ask questions and/or share your ideas.
+Both English and Japanese are welcome :)

 ## Donating

 You can use this service and API completely free.
 But **your supports and feedbacks** are extremely appreciated!

-If you are considering to donate this project, Please refer [this document](doc/DONATING.md)
+If you are considering to donate this project, Please refer the sponsor section of this repository.

 ## License